Fact: things are better when they come in pairs.

 Samsung’s screen tech still has the upper hand when it comes to Netflix-binges thanks to the deep blacks and incredible contrast you only really get with OLED panels, but this is at least the best iPhone screen yet.
 And we'll just have to wait for the iPhone 8 Plus for OLED, eh?

 Meanwhile, Apple’s 3D Touch pressure-sensitive screen tech is now that little bit more useful thanks to iOS 10.
-Most of the major apps now feature pop-up menus which allow you to jump straight into the bit you want - the kind of change that you won't fully appreciate until you condition yourself to use it regularly.
+Most of the major apps now feature pop-up menus which allow you to jump straight into the bit you want - the kind of change that you won't fully appreciate until you use it regularly.

 For a more detailed look at iOS 10, make sure to read our full review here.